-- The study of variation among dialects is called dialectology, and dialectologists typically represent this variation on dialect maps or dialect atlases, like the cheese map provided in the Fromkin et al's chapter from today's readings. - A line drawn on a map indicates a difference in a linguistic feature in the areas on both sides of the line.
+- The study of variation among dialects is called dialectology, and dialectologists typically represent this variation on dialect maps or dialect atlases, like the cheese map provided in the Fromkin et al's book. - A line drawn on a map indicates a difference in a linguistic feature in the areas on both sides of the line.
 A line of this sort is technically referred to as an isogloss.